 Private instruction is provided for the most skilled musicians among our majors under the course number Music 168.
 Music 168 is a personalized performance program for the intermediate to advanced performer.
 Each student works individually with a private instructor while participating in one of the performance ensembles listed above.
 To enroll, students must be declared music majors.

 Is it possible to double major, and still graduate in four years?

 Yes, many music majors successfully complete a second major in four years.
 It often takes careful planning, because the music major has many lower division requirements.
 Be sure to check in with a faculty member or advisor in the Music Department and in L&S as you choose your courses each semester.

 How can majors participate in the governance of the Department of Music?

 There is an opportunity as an undergraduates to serve as the Undergraduate Representative on the Undergraduate Committee.
 This committee holds monthly meetings to discuss issues that directly affect the undergraduate music program.
-It is made up of a few student representatives as well as staff and faculty members.
+UGC is made up of several student representatives as well as staff and faculty members.
 This is a good place to let your voice be heard and to discuss the opportunities available to undergraduate music students.

 What are some extracurricular music opportunities at the university?